-A note on sales offers: we'll be outlining the different types of webinars in a future epic guide, but for now just know that not all webinars have sales as the primary goal.
+A note on sales offers: we'll outline the different types of webinars in a future guide.
+For now, just know that not all webinars have sales as the primary goal.

 For example, a paid webinar is its own "product."
 You've already made the sale!
 Other webinars may be strictly for lead nurturing, etc.

 This guide assumes you plan to leverage a live lesson into sales, hence the 7-minute pitch period.